 U.S. Coast Guard License / Credential Requirements (Able Seaman)

 These general prerequisites should be reviewed before applying for any U.S. Coast Guard license/credential.
 This is recommended so you don't spend your time and money pursuing a license that you don't qualify for.
-For full information on credential requirements, click here to access the U.S. National Maritime Center's website.
+For full consulting and credentialing services, click here to get more info.
+For credential packets and USCG forms click here

 But please, don't rule yourself out on your own if you have any questions at all about whether you qualify for a license.
 Call us at 619-263-1638 and one of our friendly student services advisors will answer your questions.